 Are you willing to consider adding a second guinea pig?

 Guinea pigs are social animals who do best with the companionship of another pig.
-Preventing a solitary guinea pig from becoming lonely and bored is a tall order, even for someone committed to spending a significant amount of time with his animal every day.
+Preventing a solitary guinea pig from becoming lonely and bored is a tall order, even for someone committed to spending a significant amount of time with their animal every day.

-Do you know if you're allergic?
+Do you know whether you're allergic?

 Some people are allergic to guinea pigs.
 These allergies are a reaction to proteins in the animal's saliva and urine (contrary to popular belief, the culprit isn't hair or dander, although they often transmit these allergens during handling and close contact).
 Hay and wood shavings can also cause allergies.